tommasorigon/India-SequentiaLogit/estimation.md

 As discussed in Section 4 of the paper, we fix the hyperparameters for the Gaussian kernels in the mixture of Gaussians prior for the state-specific effects, via a data driven approach.
 The following code provides the details associated with this data driven prior calibration procedure.

-In particular, we estimate a classical generalized linear model for the `usage choice`, the `reversibility choice`, and the `method choice`, respectively.
-Then, we clustered together the `state`-specific parameters, treated here as fixed effect, via hieriarchical clustering with complete linkage.
+In particular, we first estimate a classical generalized linear model for the `usage choice`, the `reversibility choice`, and the `method choice`, respectively.
+Then, we cluster the `state`-specific parameters, treated here as fixed effect, via hieriarchical clustering with complete linkage.
 The number of clusters is selected via graphical inspection of the dendrograms.
-Then, we compute the average variance within cluster and the average of the squared cluster means, for all the models.
+Finally, we compute the average variance within cluster, and the average of the squared cluster means, for all the models.
 These quantities will be helpful in specifying hyperparameters.
 See Section 4 of the paper for a detailed discussion.

 ```r